fern-api/fern/README.md

 ### 🌿 Backend Code

-Define your API, and Fern will generate models, endpoints and boilerplate application code.
-All the generated code is validated at build time, ensuring your all your endpoints and their data are being served correctly.
+Define your API, and Fern will generate models, networking code and boilerplate application code.
+The generated code matches the API definition, is type safe, and the correct models are used when communicating with the API.

 Fern currently supports: